Insight > Lodging Market Korea 2005-2023

 Data Source: Lobin Co.
 DB (updated 2024-07-27 17:00 UTC+9)

-During the period, excluding rural minbaks, urban minbaks and other lodgings with negligible shares in absorbing international guests, the international demand was the most stable at residential lodgings with the volatility of 38.1%, while it was the least stable at timeshares with the volatility of 85.4%.
+During the period, excluding rural minbaks, urban minbaks and other lodgings with negligible shares in absorbing international guests, the international demand was the most stable at residential lodgings with the volatility of 38.1%, while it was the least stable at resort condos with the volatility of 85.4%.
 The reason for difference in volatilities between 2012-2022 period and 2013-2023 period is because the period impacted by pandemic is longer for 2013-2023 period, which amplified the volatility.

 ⑤ 2023, Return of Chinese